Google Fi for Seniors: Phones, Prices, and Reviews

 Bottom Line

-Google Fi presents a few unique hoops to jump through to get started, such as creating a Google account and choosing from a limited selection of devices.
-But with plans priced based on data usage, some people may find Google Fi’s pay-as-you-go system the most practical way to get unlimited talk and text without buying data they don’t need.
+Google Fi offers good coverage at a reasonable base price, particularly for users who want to pay for unlimited talk and text without worrying about data.
+That being said, Google Fi presents a few unique hoops to jump through to get started, such as creating a Google account and choosing from a limited selection of devices.
+But, some people may find Google Fi’s pay-as-you-go system to be the most practical way to get unlimited talk and text without buying data they don’t need.

 To learn more about our favorite phones and providers for seniors, read our helpful guides.